-For LPGRRs not designated Urgent, ERCOT shall review the COPS Recommendation Report and update the Impact Analysis as soon as practicable, but no later than seven days prior to the next regularly scheduled TAC meeting, unless a longer period is warranted due to the complexity of the changes proposed by COPS.
-ERCOT shall issue the updated Impact Analysis (if any) to the TAC and post it on the MIS within three Business Days of issuance.
-If a longer review period is required for ERCOT to update the Impact Analysis, ERCOT shall submit a schedule for completion of the Impact Analysis to the COPS and the TAC chairs.
+ERCOT shall review the COPS Report and, if necessary, update the Impact Analysis as soon as practicable.
+If the LPGRR does not require a project assigned to the Unfunded Project List, ERCOT shall issue the updated Impact Analysis, if applicable, to TAC and post it on the ERCOT website.
+If a longer review period is required for ERCOT to update the Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis to TAC.